Kari Arkivuo

-Kari Arkivuo (born 23 June 1983) is a Finnish former professional football defender who could play as left back and right back.
+Kari Arkivuo (born 23 June 1983) is a Finnish football coach and a former professional football defender who could play as left back and right back.
+He is currently working as an assistant coach of FC Lahti.
 Arkivuo was born in Lahti, Finland where he played for the local teams before moving to Sandefjord at age 22 in 2006.

 Arkivuo made his international debut for Finland in November 2005, at the age of 22.

 Club career

 FC Lahti

 A product of his local FC Kuusysi, Arkivuo made his senior debut for FC Lahti on 3 May 2001 against Inter.
 He was able to appear in four league matches during his debut season, scoring once in the process.
 Arkivuo went on to make total of 101 league appearances and 12 goals for Lahti during his five-year stay.

 Sandefjord

 On 2006 he signed a three-year contract with Sandefjord in the Norwegian Premier League.
 He started his first season well, but suffered an injury in May and had to join Sandefjord's reserve team in order to gain play time.
 After season 2007 Sandefjord was relegated to Adeccoligaen.
 After just one season in the second tier Sandefjord returned to Tippeligaen.